Beer snake

-A beer snake, or cup snake, is the stacking of numerous plastic beer cups to form a "snake."
+A beer snake, or cup snake, is the stacking of numerous beer cups into a long, flexible structure that resembles a snake.
 Beer snakes are most commonly found at sporting events that are played out over many hours, such as cricket.
-Some snakes have been reported in the media as being up to 175 meters long.
-They are typically formed during breaks in play or when the outcome of the match is all but certain; for example, when the fourth Test of the Pakistani cricket team in England in 2006 tour at The Oval was halted after ball-tampering allegations, a large beer snake was constructed in the OCS stand.
+Some snakes have been reported in the media as being up to 175 m long.
+They are typically formed during breaks in play or when the outcome of the match is nearly certain; for example, when the fourth Test of the Pakistani cricket team in England in 2006 tour at The Oval was halted after ball-tampering allegations, a large beer snake was constructed in the OCS stand.